 If you think your foster child may have ADHD or ASC, it’s important to get them seen by a GP for diagnosis and to start the process of creating a treatment plan.

-Compass Fostering also gives foster carers special training and support to help create a positive environment for every foster child’s unique needs.
+Compass Fostering also gives foster carers special training and support, including parenting courses, to help create a positive environment for every foster child’s individual needs.
 While children with these disorders can be challenging, caring for them is extremely rewarding if you can create a safe environment that allows their personality and intelligence to flourish.

 If you aren’t sure if your child may have one or more of these disorders, you can find more information and support here: